 This Executive Summary presents a brief overview of the service review, key findings, and recommended actions.
-The Profile Chapters contain individual evaluations of CSA 9 and its zones highlighting specific six characteristics, ongoing operations, current fiscal health, ability to provide services, and its importance within its jurisdictional area.
+The Profile Chapters contain individual evaluations of CSA 9 and its six zones of benefit - highlighting specific characteristics, ongoing operations, current fiscal health, ability to provide services, and its importance within its jurisdictional area.